jorgeluis956/jorgeluis956/README.md

 - 👋 Hi, I’m @jorgeluis956
-- 👀 I’m interested in all things related to intersection of technology, journalism, and cybersecurity.
+- 👀 I’m interested in all things related to blending technology, journalism, and cybersecurity.
-- 🌱 I’m currently learning penetration testing, digital forensics, and blockchain technologies.
+- 🌱 I’m practicing penetration testing, digital forensics, and blockchain technologies.
+- 🙇‍♀️ I'm exploring the use of AI algorithms and data science tools in investigative reporting.
 - 💞️ I’m looking to collaborating on innovation projects.
-- 📫 How to reach me jorgeluis at bordercenter dot net
+- 📫 How to reach me: jorge at salama dot io

 <!---
 jorgeluis956/jorgeluis956 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.